AI Use Cases/Manufacturing

 A Systems-Level Fix

 This is a systems-level fix because it unifies compliance data across disconnected platforms.
 Instead of HR maintaining parallel spreadsheets and email threads, compliance logic lives in a single source of truth that feeds SAP, MES, and plant floor systems simultaneously.
-When an employee completes a certification, the update propagates across all systems in real time, eliminating the 3-5 day lag that currently delays shift assignments.
+When an employee completes a certification, the update propagates across all systems in real time, eliminating the days-long lag that currently delays shift assignments.

 How It Works